PPML/tabby/utilities/inst/about-tabby.md

 **Modeled Scenarios**

--   **TLTBI for New Immigrants:** Provision of LTBI testing and treatment for all new legal immigrants entering the US.
+-   **TLTBI for New Immigrants:** Provision of LTBI testing and treatment for all new legal immigrants entering the United States.
 -   **Improved TLTBI in the United States:** Intensification of the current LTBI targeted testing and treatment policy for high-risk populations, doubling treatment uptake within each risk group